 - No trims or designs that can make the crib look dated as it ages

-- Generally more expensive than other baby cribs
+- A convertible crib is generally more expensive than other baby cribs

-- Hands on work required to convert crib through it’s stages
+- Hands-on work (and conversion kit) required to convert crib through its stages

 - Conversion kit has to be stored away for future use

-- Crib may wear out, making it unsuitable for later stage transformations
+- Some models may wear out, making it unsuitable for later stage transformations

 Portable baby crib